toeverything/blocksuite/packages/docs/block-spec-apis.md

   - `component`: The component of the block.
 It represents the UI component of the block.
   - `widgets`: The widgets of the block.
 It represents the UI widgets of the block.

-## Lit Block Spec
+## Lit-based Example

-The definition of `view` is related to UI frameworks.
+Note that in block spec, the definition of `view` is related to UI frameworks.
 By default, we provide a `@blocksuite/lit` package to help build a lit block view.
 But it's still possible to use other UI frameworks.
-We'll introduce later about how to write a custom renderer in [custom renderer](/#WIP).
+We'll introduce later about how to write custom block renderers.

-Here is a example of a lit block spec:
+Here is a example of a lit-based block spec:

 ```ts
 import type { BlockSpec } from '@blocksuite/block-std';